About the Artist

 interconnectedness.
 I use multi & mixed media, 2D & 3D, collage, photography, painting, drawing, found objects, refuse & reusable materials.
 Whatever media and materials seem appropriate for a particular project.
 I've been shooting urban landscape photographs, and in particular my street/road compositions, since the early '70s.

 I like to make the gritty, the funky, the beautiful.
-I work with the concepts of: “depiction”, “reality”, “abstraction”, image vs. word, preconceived notions, context, and expectations.
+I work with the subjects of: “depiction”, “reality”, “abstraction”, image vs. word, preconceived notions, context, and expectations.
 I love color, composition, painterliness and the tension between physical object vs. pictorial space.
 I like the visceral, the inquisitive, the mysterious.
-And I love making art of all kinds!
+I love making art of all kinds!